SohamChattopadhyayEE/Finding-minima-of-complex-functions/README.md

 #  Gravitational Search Algorithm
 Python Code for Gravitational Search Algorithm (GSA) for minimization of 20 different benchmark functions.
-The code is compatable to python 2* or 3* versions
+The code is compatable to python 2.* or 3.* versions.

 ## Reference
 Rashedi, Esmat, Hossein Nezamabadi-Pour, and Saeid Saryazdi.
 "GSA: a gravitational search algorithm."